 \subsection{Binary semi-Markov regime}

-In this subsection, we present the $\mathscr{C}^\pm_p$-class of semi-Markov switching binary regime geometric L\'{e}vy processes.
 After removing the jump term from \eqref{bin}, the model reduces to \eqref{binary} which is dependent on a two state semi-Markov process $\{X_t\}_{t\geq 0}$.
 A semi-Markov process can be specified by its instantaneous transition rate function on $[0,\infty)$, given by As before, the class of all possible models in \eqref{binary} can be identified with the following set $\Theta$ of all possible parameters